Coaching the Next Generation of Ocean Guardians.

-We are working to change this with the help of I Am Water (IAW), a South Africa based NGO whose mission is to connect disenfranchised youth living in coastal communities to the ocean.
+We are working to change this with the help of I AM WATER (IAW), a South African based NGO whose mission is to connect disenfranchised youth living in coastal communities to the ocean.

 This Project is Run in Two Parts